Data-Informed Global Sparseness in Attention Mechanisms for Deep Neural Networks: Related Work

 There are several fruitful directions for research focused on improving the computational efficiency and the interpretability of the attention mechanism.
 Sparseness plays a central role in all of them, as simple attention mechanisms inherently scale quadratically with sequence length and assign non-zero correlation between any two input tokens.

-One line of research is that of incorporating sparseness by restricting attention patterns to pre-defined ones. \citet{Child2019GeneratingLS} introduced two sparse matrix factorizations, which reduce the computational complexity from $O(N^2)$ to $O(N\sqrt{N})$ and successfully applied this method to language modelling tasks. \citet{reformer} leveraged algorithmic insights to create a sparse attention mechanism with $O(N\log N)$ computational complexity: they used local sensitivity hashing to cluster tokens that should attend to each other and only compute attention within tokens from the same chunks.
-More directly related to our work is that of \citet{longformer} who looked directly at sparsifying attention patterns rather than at the underlying matrix factorization and reduced the computational complexity of attention from $O(N^2)$ to $O(N)$ using GPU kernels \citep{gray2017}.
+One line of research is that of reducing computational complexity of attention using insights provided by empirical observations of patterns. \citet{Child2019GeneratingLS} introduced two sparse matrix factorizations that reduce the computational complexity from $O(N^2)$ to $O(N\sqrt{N})$. \citet{reformer} created a sparse attention mechanism with $O(N\log N)$ computational complexity, which is achieved by using local sensitivity hashing to cluster tokens that should attend to each other and then only computing attention within tokens from the same chunks.
+More directly related to our work is that of \citet{longformer} and \citet{NEURIPS2020_c8512d14} who looked directly at sparsifying the attention patterns rather than at the underlying matrix factorization, and reduced the computational complexity of attention from $O(N^2)$ to $O(N)$ using GPU kernels \citep{gray2017}.
+A key difference between these approaches and ours is that we do not impose any a priori restrictions on the type of attention patterns we can generate.

-One key difference between these approaches and ours is that we do not impose any a priori restrictions on the type of attention patterns we can generate, and we show theoretical computational gains with specialized GPU implementations rather than reduce the computational complexity of our model.
+Another successful approach has been to adapt low-rank matrix approximation methods to simplify attention computations. \citet{xiong2021nystromformer} adapted Nystr\"{o}m's method~\citep{Baker1979}. \citet{wang2020linformer} leveraged the Johnson–Lindenstrauss lemma to introduce projections and to improve complexity.
+In contrast to this line of work our contribution is easier to implement because (\emph{i})~we do not require architectural modifications and we only change a few lines of code in practice, and (\emph{ii})~we do not require optimizing the numerical stability of any mathematical methods and we introduce very few and simple hyper-parameters.

 \citet{martins_adapt_sparse} and \citet{martins_sparse-seq2seq} explored directly incorporating sparseness into Transformer models through the choice of activation functions and introduced the $\alpha$-entmax functions.
 This encompasses both softmax for $\alpha = 1$ and sparsemax (or projections onto the probability simplex) for $\alpha = 2$.
 For any $\alpha > 1$ $\alpha$-entmax is sparse. \citet{martins_sparse-seq2seq} provided an efficient implementation and experimented with $\alpha = 1.5$. \rev{We leverage global attention masks, rather than creating a sparse attention pattern for each key-value pair, and we manage both to provide quantifiable speed guarantees and to achieve higher sparseness in practice.}